-Young Bride Blessed With 2nd Chance at Life, Thanks to the SynCardia Artificial Heart
+Young Bride Blessed with Second Chance at Life Thanks to the SynCardia Total Artificial Heart

 TUCSON, Ariz. – Sept.
 6, 2016 – The SynCardia temporary Total Artificial Heart (TAH-t) saved Danielle Weston’s life, a life that would have been cut short by heart failure.

 Three weeks of support from the SynCardia Artificial Heart helped Weston accomplish her dreams—earn a college degree, establish a career and have a family.
 In short, she got a second chance at the full life she came very close to losing.

 The 26-year-old resident of Brookfield, Wisconsin, near Milwaukee was born with Marfan syndrome, a genetic disorder that affects connective tissue.
 Because one of its effects on patients is enlargement of the aorta, which is the main heart artery that channels blood to the entire body, Weston has been regularly checked for heart issues.

 In 2009, when her aorta became enlarged, Weston had surgery for an aortic graft, as well as a pacemaker.
 While she felt fine after the surgery, “I never really fully got my energy level back,” says Weston, a former high school team dancer.
 She took several long naps every day.

 In the winter of 2011, Weston thought she was having a hard time shaking off the flu—a typical ailment for child care workers such as herself.
 Her symptoms worsened and she decided to see her long-time primary care doctor.
 When she arrived at the medical practice, she didn’t have enough breathing capacity to walk from the car to the doctor’s office.